Coal Palace: 1891

 Peter G. Ballingall departed for a trip to China in late 1890, and word later reached Ottumwa that he had died suddenly near Hong Kong on March 7, 1891.
 His funeral was held in the Coal Palace on April 14, with Governor Boies among the attendees.
 The death of the chief planner and president of the Ottumwa Coal Palace Company created a hitch among the exhibition planners, but the exposition would go on regardless, with Russell A. Alger, John C. Black, and William McKinley slated to give speeches during the celebration.

 The festival opened with a parade on September 15, and the largest attendance came on September 23, when an estimated 30,000 to 50,000 people came to hear William McKinley, who spoke from Ottumwa's Central Park to ensure everyone could see and hear him.
 And although John C. Black drew nearly as many Democratic visitors on October 7 (which was "Democratic Day" at the Coal Palace), enthusiasm generally declined for the 1891 festival.
 The Coal Palace closed on October 10.

 Legacy

 Following the 1891 exposition, the Coal Palace was razed in 1892.
 Its location is now home to Coal Palace Books & Cafe', neighboring Ballingall Park in Ottumwa, a part of the city willed by Ballingall for use as a park "forever."
 Coal mining in Iowa is no longer a major industry.
 Despite this, the Coal Palace remains a legendary part of Ottumwa history, arriving (and departing) at a time when Ottumwa was often referred to as the "Lowell of the West."
 Manufacturing remains a major part of Ottumwa's economy.
-In 1998, a miniature replica of the Coal Palace was completed by local historian Milly Morris-Amos, and it is visible today in the Wapello County Historical Museum.
+In 1998, a miniature replica of the Coal Palace was completed by local historian Milly Morris-Amos, and it is visible today in the Iowa Heartland History Connection - Wapello County Historical Museum.